-Will Users Take Advantage of the New G Suite to Office 365 Migration Tool
+Will Users Take Advantage of the New G Suite to Office 365 Migration Tool?

 Executive Reluctance

-The CEO of AODocs, Stephan Donze, added that for many enterprises in the regulated industries, implementing G Suite to manage document creation, access and storage across the organization is often a nonstarter.
+The CEO of AODocs, Stephane Donze, added that for many enterprises in the regulated industries, implementing G Suite to manage document creation, access and storage across the organization is often a nonstarter.
 Its perception as a consumer product makes execs feel like it doesn't have the right permission levels or compliance features to function for the enterprise because:

 - Organizations don't dig into existing capabilities due to preconceived notions.